drmonkeysee/CinyTest/README.md

 ## Example

 This example shows how to test a simple rectangle module.
-For a more extensive example see the **CinyTest-Sample** project in the workspace included in this repository.
+The example's full source code can be found in the [CinyTest-Example repo](https://github.com/drmonkeysee/CinyTest-Example).
+For a more extensive example see the **CinyTest-Sample** project in the CinyTest workspace.
 For a complete listing of CinyTest features consult the API documentation included in the release zip or header file.

 ### Rectangle.h
 ```c